 - Including an endorsement to a homeowner’s insurance policy

 - Adding a policy endorsement to a car insurance policy

--Buying a policy specifically for recreational vehicles
+- Purchasing a policy designed specifically for recreational vehicles.

--Considering an umbrella policy
+- Thinking about an umbrella policy